Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 *"Two words that are light upon the tongue, but heavy on the scale and beloved to Ar- Rahmān: SubhānAllāh Al-‘Adhīm, SubhānAllāh wa bihamdihi."* (Sahīh Al-Bukhārī)

-And ‘Abdullāh ibn Mas’ūd (رضي‬ الله عنه‬) narrated:
+And ‘Abdullāh ibn Mas’ūd (رضي الله عنه) narrated:

 ***"That he was harvesting siwāk from an Arāk tree and he had thin shins.
 The wind blew and made him fall over, so people laughed at him.
 So the Messenger of Allāh (ﷺ): ‘Who are you laughing at?’
 They said: ‘O Prophet of Allāh, at the thinness of his shins.’
 So he said: ‘By the one in Whose Hand my soul is, they will both be heavier on the Scale than the mountain of Uhud."*** (Ahmad, At-Tayālisī and Al-Bazzār – sahīh li-ghayrihi)